 Public Speaking and the Intellectual Voice is a series of public speaking workshops open to the entire Barnard/Columbia community.
 We have recently developed several concentrated, 1-hour workshops that draw on knowledge and activities from a variety of fields (including debate, negotiation strategies, even improv comedy!) to help you practice, improve, and experiment with your speaking style.
 In all workshops, you can expect to be on your feet, trying out activities and engaging in meaningful discussions with the support of a Speaking Fellow and a small group of peer participants.

-See below for a description of each workshop type.
+See below for a description of each workshop.
 Space is limited, so we encourage you to sign up as soon as possible.
 To reserve your spot, sign up through our online scheduler.

 Empower Your Participation in Classroom Discussions